Challenge the Navitus Bay Wind Farm Proposal

 The coast from Purbeck in Dorset to the south of the Isle of Wight surrounding Poole Bay is rightly valued.
 Expansive views escape the intrusion of man-made structures, and it is a popular destination for those wanting to “get away from it all”.
 That could change if the Navitus Bay offshore wind farm is built by Dutch & French companies, Eneco & EDF (Navitus Bay Development Limited) as it is currently proposed.

 This offshore wind farm would be the world's biggest if it were operating today.
 It would lie between Purbeck and the Isle of Wight, to the south of a line from St. Aldhelm's Head to St. Catherine's Point.
-It would occupy an area bigger than Poole, Bournemouth and Christchurch put together and contain up to 194 turbines Turbines up to 200m (656ft) tall are currently planned, taller than Salisbury Cathedral, the Bournemouth Eye or the Spinnaker Tower.
+It would occupy an area bigger than Poole, Bournemouth and Christchurch put together and the developer has applied for consent to construct up to 194 turbines.
+Turbines up to 200m (656ft) tall are currently planned, taller than Salisbury Cathedral, the Bournemouth Eye or the Spinnaker Tower.
 The wind farm would be highly visible from all around the region, but especially from Durlston, Swanage, Sandbanks, Bournemouth, Hengistbury Head and the Needles area of the Isle of Wight.
 It would be:

 We are not against renewable energy and not necessarily opposed to offshore wind farms.
 But just like any industrial development, not every project is well-conceived or well-designed.
 We have great reservations about the location and size of Navitus Bay's proposal.
 Refer to what is proposed? and why challenge it? for more information.
 If you want to give your opinions on the development, click here.